GASCUK/OpenStreetMap-ArcGIS/README.md

 This repository provides a means to style OpenStreetMap data imported into ArcGIS using the [OpenStreetMap Editor for ArcGIS](http://www.esri.com/software/arcgis/extensions/openstreetmap).

 The stylesheet and layers included in the repository have been designed to simplify the process of symbolising and displaying OSM data.
-The stylesheet was designed based on the humanitarian theme from [OpenStreetMap](http://openstreetmap.org/).
+The style design is based on the [OpenStreetMap](http://openstreetmap.org/) humanitarian theme.
 The original style information can be found at [HDM-CartoCSS](https://github.com/hotosm/HDM-CartoCSS) and is derived from [CartoCSS](https://github.com/mapbox/carto).

 ##Description